 (start your application process in April of the previous academic year)

 (start your application process in November of the year prior)

 There are some deadlines that fall earlier than the usual timeline, so it is important that you review specific program information in PASSPORT to confirm application deadlines.
 You can also learn about the program and get updates by joining our mailing list.

 Once you have selected a program, you are ready to begin the application process.
 Meeting with a Penn Abroad Global Programs Manager for an advising appointment is the first step to open your online application within our PASSPORT system.

 Once your application is open, you are required to complete the materials checklist by the listed deadline.
 This checklist includes the requirements set by Penn Abroad and the host institution.
 Some supporting documents can be completed online while others should be submitted directly to the Penn Abroad office.
 Through your application homepage, you will be able to track the status of your application from anywhere.

-Please note that meeting with your home school advisor for study abroad is a requirement for each applicant.
+In addition to meeting with a Penn Abroad Global Programs Manager, you are also required to meet with your home school academic advisor for study abroad.
 During this meeting, you will determine academic eligibility, course choices, and begin the course approval process.
-Select your school to get in touch and schedule a meeting with your home school advisor for study abroad:
+Select your school to get in touch and schedule a meeting with your home school academic advisor for study abroad:

 You should also meet with your academic advisor to determine which courses will fulfill major requirements.